FFmpeg School of Assembly Language

 (There are some things called "array languages" or "stream processing" or "autoscalarization" that work better than SIMD - an example is ispc.
 But they're not a great fit here, because ffmpeg isn't massively parallel.
 It's just parallel enough to work.)

-hereonout2 | 0 comments | 15 hours ago
+hereonout2 | 0 comments | 5 months ago

 They lay it out quite clearly I think, but things like libavcodec are probably one of the few types of project where the benefits of assembly outweigh the lack of portability.